Session: Propagating Native Plants

 Session: Soil Sampling & Soil Test Interpretation

-Currently the President of Soiltest Farm Consultants, Inc in Moses Lake, WA.
+Currently the President of Soiltest Farm Consultants, Inc. in Moses Lake, WA.
 Kyle has been a soil scientist with the company for 10 years and teaches introductory soil science at Big Bend Community College.
-He graduated with a PhD in soil science from WSU in 2012, and has worked as research associate at WSU and lab technician at BYU.
+He graduated with a PhD in soil science from WSU in 2012, and has worked as a research associate at WSU and lab technician at BYU.
 Past research has focused on soil fertility (especially phosphorus), use of legume cover crops in organic juice grape production, and various laboratory method analyses.
 He is married with 5 kids.

 Session: Digging in the Dirt: How Students Grow In Our School Garden

 Kim grew up loving the outdoors and with a strong passion for science.
 With a B.S. degree in zoology/ pre-veterinary sciences from Arizona State University, she took these passions to the wilderness, working as a biologist on various wildlife projects throughout the U.S. and recognizing her interest in protecting endangered species.
-In graduate school at Washington State University and beyond, her interest in wildlife research and applied management came together to work with endangered populations of grizzly bears, pygmy rabbits, western grew squirrels and more.
+In graduate school at Washington State University and beyond, her interest in wildlife research and applied management came together to work with endangered populations of grizzly bears, pygmy rabbits, western gray squirrels and more.
 Working, living and better understanding nature and ecosystem health was a key component to her enthusiasm.

 Life settled down after moving to the Methow Valley: work, two beautiful children with her husband Steve and community paint the next picture.
 Living off the land while growing a good portion of their winter and summer vegetables is still very important to her.
 Kim’s work in the Methow Valley started with WDFW as a Wildlife Biologist and then as the Wildlife Area Manager for the Methow Wildlife Area.
 Years later she took a position as the Lead Biologist with Pacific Biodiversity Institute while also starting a family business and ecology center at the North Cascades Basecamp in Mazama.
 Kim has reinvented herself again in the last year after moving back to Winthrop, WA and taking a Director position with Classroom in Bloom (a non-profit 501(c)3 school farm) on the Methow Valley School District campus.
 This gives Kim a sense of full-circle, using the outdoors and nature to connect K-12 students to art and science education, healthy food, and the environment.